-Temporary Enrollment for Family Planning Only Services Identification Cards to keep a photocopy of the card.
+Temporary Enrollment for Family Planning Only Services Identification Cards

 Qualified providers may issue white paper TE (Temporary Enrollment) for Family Planning Only Services identification cards for members to use temporarily until they receive a ForwardHealth identification card.
 The identification card is included with the TE for Family Planning Only Services Application (F-10119).